Neurodiversity-Affirming Co-Thinking Sessions: Supporting Growth, Inclusion & Authenticity at Work (including Access to Work)

 -

-Sessions can be held online or in person for individuals or organisations within 45 minutes drive of EX17.
+Sessions can be held online or in person for individuals or organisations within 45 minutes-1.5 hours drive of EX17.

 -